A Mannlicher Introduction

 Finally, the pre WWII Mannlicher-Schoenauer tops its chamberings with a Mauser product, the 10.75x68mm.
 I purchased one in 1972 and sold it off in 1974 because I could find no ammunition for it.
 A well-known gun dealer and often outspoken Mannlicher-Collector once even went on record that the M-S could never have been chambered in the cartridge.
 Too bad he did not explore the issue in more detail.
 The MCA archives have photos of a 10.75x68mm Model 1910 in Australia, and another has been reported floating about in collections in the Pacific Northwest.
 You can also see them for sale in the European version online gun auctions.
 See the Mannlicher characteristics section for a complete listing of catalogued chamberings.

-This is the very classic .22 long rifle version of the Mannlicher family, catalogued from 1954 to 1969, but don't look for it in The Shooter's Bible under any listing as a Zephyr.
-It was catalogued as the Steyr Custom .22 Carbine.
+This is the very classic .22 long rifle version of the Mannlicher family, cataloged from 1954 to 1969, but don't look for it in The Shooter's Bible under any listing as a Zephyr.
+It was cataloged as the Steyr Custom .22 Carbine.
 As .22 rifles go, there is hardly a more comfortable or more accurate sporting .22 sporter than the Zephyr.
 Unfortunately, they arrived on the market to compete against Winchester and Remington rifles selling for far less, not to mention the H&Rs and Mossbergs of the day, thus the Zephyr is quite rare in the USA, and if you lose a magazine you are going to pay most dearly for a replacement, if ever you find one.
 Once the shooter does have the opportunity to handle and shoot a Zephyr, they are then stricken with a terrible case of "I gotta have one!", it's a sad state of affairs.
+Fortunately Steyr introduced the Zephyr II line a few years ago in case you cannot get one of the old ones.